-The Solvency II value includes property leases that have been capitalized in accordance with IFRS 16.
-Under Luxembourg GAAP these leases are classified as operating leases and are not capitalized on the Balance Sheet.
+The Solvency II value includes property leases that have been capitalised in accordance with IFRS 16.
+Under Luxembourg GAAP these leases are classified as operating leases and are not capitalised on the Balance Sheet.

 Any other liabilities, not elsewhere shown